Superpower (board game): Gameplay

 Up to six players could play with games taking between 90 minutes and two hours on average.

 Reception

+Robin Parry reviewed Superpower for Adventurer magazine and stated that "The best thing about Superpower is the ease of play (once the rules have been mastered), as it can be set up readily and completed in a couple of hours.
+The players have the option of prolonging the game if they wish, by not taking the final third world card or forcing one to be returned to stock.
+The worst thing is that it is anticlimatic in that the winner is decided by totalling the points awarded to each player for their countries, bonuses for regions, etc. There is no 'grand slam' effect or atmosphere of world domination.
+Tweezers could also be included for the benefit of the old wrinklies like me."

 David Walle reviewed Super Power in Space Gamer/Fantasy Gamer No. 82.
 Walle commented that "Super Power is a cleverly produced and conceived game with a great basic idea, but while the mechanics are inventive and playable, the game falls short in the end because it is so shallow and relies so heavily on died rolls, leaving players feeling powerless and unfulfilled."